 A meowing from down the hall announced that his familiar had finally heard him.
 He sighed, and then inhaled deeply, desperately, as if there was not enough air in the realm for him.

-The black cat rounded the corner, and seeing him on the ground, she ran to him.
-She looked him over and to where he had come from and nudged his hand.
+The black cat rounded the corner, and seeing him on the ground, ran to him.
+She looked him over and to where he had come from, and nudged his hand.
 “Did someone do this to you?”

 The cat sprinted off to the ballroom.

 Death cupped his cheek with her hand, and for the moment, the form of a woman knelt beside him.
-Her skin and attire were like mist with a blue larkspur tucked behind her ear.
+Black hair and eyes like rubies.
+She was like mist—opaque, but translucent.
+Not of, or in, this world.
+A blue larkspur lay tucked behind her ear.

 “Mora,” he whispered.
 The Lady of Death kissed him and laid her head on his chest.

-He looked up to his uncle and wondered if several minutes had already passed.
+He looked up at his uncle and wondered if several minutes had already passed.